discourse/discourse-subscriptions/README.md

 In the admin, add a new Product.
 Once you have a product saved, you can add plans to it.
 Keep in mind that the pricing and billing intervals of plans cannot be changed once you create them.
 This is to avoid confusion around subscription management.

 If you take a look at your [Stripe Dashboard](https://dashboard.stripe.com), you'll see all those products and plans are listed.
-Discourse Patrons does not create them locally.
+Discourse Subscriptions does not create them locally.
 They are created in Stripe.

 ## Testing